gnachman/iterm2-website/source/features.md

 title: Features - iTerm2 - Mac OS Terminal Replacement
 active-state: features
 ---
 iTerm2 has a lot of features.
-Every concievable desire a terminal user might have was forseen and solved.
+Every conceivable desire a terminal user might have was foreseen and solved.
 And these are just the main attractions!

 <section class="feature-block">
 ### Split Panes